Razim021/datamind-survey/README.md

 The proposal feedback was right: the original plan was too broad for a final run tonight.
-It referred to many original-paper tables without spelling out the actual measurements, assumed multi-A100 access, and included fine-tuning.
+It referred to many original-paper tables without spelling out the actual measurements, assumed multi-A100 access, and included fine-tuning

 This version is intentionally smaller and safer: